 Avocado Cream Sauce

-Combine avocado, lime juice, cilantro and greek yogurt in a blender and process until smooth, adding water if necessary to reach a smooth consistency.
+- Combine avocado, lime juice, cilantro and greek yogurt in a blender or food processor and process until smooth, adding water if necessary to reach a smooth consistency.
 Season with salt and pepper, to taste.

 - Add oil to a large skillet and heat over medium-high.
 Add fish and sprinkle with taco seasoning and lime juice.
 Cook until browned and cooked through, 4-5 minutes.